Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

-Alternatively, samples with higher outcome prevalence can be collected by design through stratified sampling.
-For the development of outcome classification algorithms using EMR data, recall that while true $Y_i$ requires abstraction from unstructured data, there exists other structured data elements in the database that are related to $Y_i$.
-For instance, true outcome status for the example of vertebral fracture identification may be related to counts of related keywords in report text, or related to International Classification of Disease (ICD) codes recorded during the same subject visit.
-Denote summaries of such related structured data elements as $Z_i$, where it is reasonable to expect $Z_i$ to be associated with true $Y_i$, and therefore a ``surrogate” for the true outcome.
-However, due to the potential misclassification of $Z_i$ for $Y_i$, instead of replacing $Y_i$ by $Z_i$ we suggest using $Z_i$ as auxiliary variables for sampling to develop a prediction model.
+The typical assumption for sampling is that the sample is obtained through simple random sampling (SRS) from a specified target population.
+An alternative to SRS is a targeted sample enriched specifically to improve machine-learning performance.
+For example, often times there exists other structured data elements in EMR databases that are related to $Y_i$.
+For instance, clinician-identified vertebral fracture may be related to keywords representing fracture in report text, or ICD codes recorded during the same subject visit.
+Denote summaries of such related structured data elements as $Z_i$, which we define as ``surrogates" for the true outcome.
+Note that $Z_i$ may be a subset of features $\tilde{X}_{i}$ in \eqref{sgs_eq:regularized_logistic_regression}.

 \begin{definition} Surrogate-guided sampling (SGS) design class.\\ Denote the surrogate-guided sampling (SGS) design class as the set of stratified sampling procedures based only on values of a binary enrichment surrogate $Z \in \{0,1\}$.
-Such designs would select an individual for sampling with probability $\pi(Z_i)$ where typically $\pi(Z_i=1) > \pi(Z_i=0)$ when $Z$ is positively correlated with $Y$. \end{definition}
+Such designs would select an individual $i$ for sampling with probability $\pi(Z_i)$ where typically $\pi(Z_i=1) > \pi(Z_i=0)$ when $Z$ is positively correlated with $Y$. \end{definition}